scuzzydude/asimov/asimov.md

 Here's where we get *brilliant with my millions, loan out a billion, I get back a trillion*

 I propose a measurement system and data that shows where legends are born.
-And tales of historical genius as well as hubris and vanity will be attributable.
+Tales of historical genius as well as hubris and vanity will be attributable.
 It doesn't matter if The Foundation is involved or not.
 The days of guessing how memes turn into legends are over.
 What we buy and sell says everything the future needs to know about who we are right now.
 The Foundation is a way to explicitly measure our values in the present -- for the future.

 It\'s also a way to value the past.
 Our generation are the last creators of indeterministic mythology.
 It is our responsibility to measure values relative to all that have come before us, and we are creating a permanent record -- digital stone -- for the future of mankind.
 The past is well charted territory for a thousand years, but what isn't yet recorded is what that history means to us now.
 We have no way to measure what we have learned.

 The creators of digital stone will be the last generation to create indeterministic mythology.
 We'll still have historical legends, but they'll be traceable.
 We will understand the origins of values, and when we do, we'll be better able to judge if the reasons for those values are still valid.
-That's the *recursive integration*.
+That's *recursive integration*.

 I think *South Park* is the perfect chronicle for the last twenty-five years of history.
 If the future looks at all the primary sources and tries to figure out what the hell we were thinking, *South Park* will be the only way they'll be able to frame it.
 Through the eyes of children, you can understand the world, just like *Huck Finn*.
 How else can we understand the absurd?